Mama Told Me

-"Mama Told Me" is a song by American rapper Big Boi featuring singer Kelly Rowland, taken from his second studio album Vicious Lies and Dangerous Rumors (2012).
+"Mama Told Me" is a song by American rapper Big Boi featuring singer Kelly Rowland, released as the lead single from his second studio album, Vicious Lies and Dangerous Rumors (2012).
 Co-written by Swedish synth-pop group Little Dragon, who appeared on the original version of the song, it is a 1980s electro funk record that serves as an ode to Big Boi's mother.
-Production on the song was handled by The Flush, while co-production was handled by Chris Carmouche and Big Boi.
-Released as the album's lead single, it failed to chart or sell noticeably but reached number eight on the German Black Chart.
-It is also featured on the soundtrack of the video game MLB 13: The Show.
+Production on the song was handled by The Flush, while co-production was handled by Chris Carmouche and Big Boi himself.

+"Mama Told Me" failed to enter any domestic charts, but peaked at number eight on the German Black Chart.
+The song appeared on the soundtrack to the video game MLB 13: The Show.

 Background

 "Mama Told Me" was produced by The Flush, while co-production was handled by Chris Carmouche and Big Boi.
 The song originally featured Swedish synth-pop group Little Dragon, who co-wrote the song along with Big Boi and premiered the song with him in Austin, Texas, at an event hosted by Vitaminwater and The Fader in August 2012.
 Though Little Dragon's version was set to appear on the rapper's second solo album, the band was not featured on the final version due to "business terms out of our control".
 They were eventually replaced by American singer Kelly Rowland on the hook and bridge.
 On the concept of the 1980s electro funk record, Big Boi stated that "the song was basically an ode to my mom, just a lot of stuff she taught me coming up that made me the man I am today."
 The Linn Drum beat is a sample from Prince's 1982 track "Automatic."